2015 Conference Information

 - Soul of the Land: Place as Character and Inspiration - offered by members Dawn Wink, Susan J. Tweit, Page Lambert, and Julene Bair.
 Back by popular demand, this intensive offers the opportunity to not just learn about Place as character but to have time to write about it as well.
 A version of this presentation was offered in Golden and the evaluations suggested the session be repeated and expanded.
 What better place to discover the soul of the land than in the West.

 - From Shadow to Dance: Form, Function and Peripheral Vision in Poetry - "Poetry is an echo asking a shadow to dance," wrote Carl Sandburg.
 Come dance with three-time WILLA Literary Award Winner Ellen Waterston as she leads a preconference poetry intensive.
 Ellen is an internationally recognized poet and author who will explore the elasticity of form and function as well as the importance of peripheral vision in nabbing that telling phrase or detail in writing poetry.

 PITCH APPOINTMENTS: A pitch appointment is a ten-minute one-on-one appointment to pitch your book to an editor or agent or to ask questions of them.
-You will be contacted to schedule your appointment with the editor/agent you prefer.
+You will be contacted to schedule your appointment with an editor/agent for either Friday or Saturday.
 Contact will be made in the order registrations are received.
-Limited to 12 appointments per editor/agent.
-Be sure to read about the editors and agents ahead of time and prioritize your choice.
-Select from: Becky LeJeune, Sarah Joy Freese, Sandra Bond, Terrie Wolf, Jessica d’Arbonne, Sam Scinta, Tiffany Schofield, Anne Fenske, Liz Pelletier, Doris Baker.